-Proposals are due February 1, 2011.
+Proposals will be accepted on a rolling basis.
 The application should be a three- to four-page letter describing the foundation's interest in offering grant writing support to state government agencies to tap into available federal funds to assist in health reform implementation.
 In addition, all criteria listed below must be addressed.
 The application must be submitted on the foundation's letterhead and be signed by the president/executive director of the foundation.